+Recent CMAP research has examined the revenue potential of congestion pricing the existing expressway network.
 Implementing congestion pricing on the existing expressway network requires legislative action at both the federal and state levels.
 While federal law allows the tolling of new Interstate facilities or reconstructed bridges and tunnels, it does not generally permit the tolling of facilities that are currently unpriced.
-Amending this federal law is a key part of the implementation process because higher levels of revenues can be generated from pricing nontolled facilities that are already tolled.
-In addition, implementers such as the Illinois Department of Transportation (IDOT) and the Illinois Tollway may benefit from the enactment of state legislation that authorizes or encourages congestion pricing prior to implementation.
+However, higher levels of revenues can be generated from pricing non-tolled facilities than facilities that are already tolled.
+Therefore, amending federal law is a key part of the implementation process.
+In addition, implementers such as IDOT and the Illinois Tollway may benefit from the enactment of state legislation that authorizes or encourages congestion pricing prior to implementation.

+Implementation of congestion pricing on the existing expressway network will likely be phased in over a period of years.
+The first step of the process would not likely impact the existing system, but instead focus on a project that expands the system such as a new managed lane or new expressway facility.
 Policymakers at the state and federal levels may respond to a groundswell of support that is organized from the many stakeholders, policymakers, businesses, and residents that support the implementation of congestion pricing.
-Because it is primarily a traffic management strategy, CMAP is well-positioned to advocate for congestion pricing.
-CMAP will continue to organize existing support for congestion pricing and push for authorization at the state and federal level.
+Because of its past research and outreach, CMAP is well-positioned to advocate for congestion pricing.
+CMAP will continue to organize support for congestion pricing and advocate for legislative changes at the state and federal level.